YxngMoe/cs360---artifact-1/README.md

-# cs360---artifact-1

-CS-499
-Milestone 2 - Software Design/Engineering
+Milestone 2 - Software Design/Engineering (artifact 1)
-SNHU
-Mohamed Babiker

-Milestone 2

 The selected artifact is a Java-based mobile application created as part of the CS360 course around a semester ago.
 This course focused on developing a full-stack mobile application using simple methods to create a fully working application.